andrasq/node-qfifo/README.md

 available.
 Reading is asynchronous, it is done in batches in the background, so lines may become available later.
 Always returns a utf8 string.
 The `fifo.eof` flag is set to indicate that zero bytes were read from the file.
 Retrying the read may clear the eof flag.
-Read errors are saved in `fifo.error` and no more of the file is read.
+Read errors are saved in `fifo.error` and stop the file being read.

     var readFile(filename, callback) {
         var contents = '';